alphagov/submit-prototype-kit/docs/editor.md

   included
 - app is reloaded and assets re-compiled automatically when files change

+## Run the app

+### Install

+Use this command to install all dependencies:

+`$ npm install`

+Use this make command to run the editor app:

+`$ make editorstart`

+To run the editor app with the debugger on:

+`$ make editorstart DEBUG=true`

+### Run the prototype app

+The editor app has the prototype app in an iframe so you'll also need to have it running.

+Use this make command to run the prototype app:

+`$ make start`

 ## App structure

 The overall app structure follows the GOVUK Prototype kit.
 This section deals with code specific to